 1. Double-click the subsystem block to view its contents.
 The broken line surrounding the components indicates the subsystem boundary, which can be resized by clicking and dragging its sizing handles.
 2. Delete the probes that are attached to the model.
 3. On the left side of the MapleSim window, expand the Multibody palette and then expand the Sensors submenu.

-4. Drag the Absolute Translation component to the model workspace and place it below the Prismatic Joint component.
+4. Drag the Absolute Translation component to the Model Workspace and place it below the Prismatic Joint component.

 5. Right-click (Control-click for Macintosh®) the Absolute Translation component and select Rotate Counterclockwise.

-6. From the Signal Blocks → Routing → Demultiplexers menu, drag a 3-port Demultiplexer component to the model workspace and place it to the right of the Absolute Translation component.
+6. From the Signal Blocks > Routing > Demultiplexers menu, drag a Real Demultiplexer component to the Model Workspace and place it to the right of the Absolute Translation component.